cufyorg/weakness/README.md

 This feature is inescapable.
 Or, is it?

-This library achieves this feature by storing the data in a global instance.
+This library bypasses this feature by storing the data in a global instance.
 A `Map` or more specifically a `WeakHashMap` to deal with garbage collection.